CocoTheOwner/Decree/README.md

 # To-do
-1. Implement booleans to allow -name to turn them to true
-2. Implement tab-completions
+1. Implement tab-completions
-4. Show how picking options works
-5. Precache commands + tab completions
+2. Cache tab completions & suggestions

 # Extra parser keywords
 Some parsers have extra keywords that do something different.
 They are as follows: